GoogleContainerTools/kpt-functions-catalog/functions/go/starlark/README.md

 - Return an error using [`fail`][fail].
 - Write error message to stderr using [`print`][print]

-Here's what you cannot do in the Starlark script:
+Here's what you currently cannot do in the Starlark script:

-- We don't support the `results` field, i.e. if you write some results in `ctx.resource_list["results"]`, they will be ignored.
+- We don't support the `results` field yet, i.e. if you write some results in `ctx.resource_list["results"]`, they will be ignored.
 - While Starlark programs don't support working with yaml comments on resources, kpt will attempt to retain comments by copying them from the function inputs